department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 Your yearly income = $10,000 <br>
 Your VA pension = $16,036 for the year (or $1,336 paid each month)

-## What's the net worth limit to qualify for a Veterans Pension?
+## What's the net worth limit to qualify for a Veterans pension?

 We've recently changed the way we assess net worth to make the pension entitlement rules more clear.
 Net worth is the total of your or your beneficiary’s assets and annual income.
 Your net worth also includes the net worth of your spouse.
 You should report all of your net worth.
 The net worth limit to qualify for a Veterans Pension as of December 1, 2018, is $127,061.